5/13/2025

 Dr. Scott Harris

 Thanks.
 Yeah, Lisa, let me answer that question.
 I can't give you absolute numbers and study discontinuations, but what I can say is looking across the trial, the discontinuations that we're seeing, and also those due to adverse events, we're very, very happy with the data that we're seeing so far.
 The trial has been going very well, especially with regards to discontinuations.
 Obviously, we'll have that data at the time of the readout.
 The discontinuations are handled in different ways in trials.
 As you know, some compounds have looked at completer analyses.
-Others have done what's called the full intention to treat, where all discontinuations are treating as non-responders.
+Others have done what's called the full intention to treat, where all discontinuations are treated as non-responders.
 And then there's the midway, which is an imputation method which has been used in other trials as well.
 Our goal is to have all that information available at the time of the readout.
 I can't give you finite information on the rereads at this point, but what we're seeing is in line with what we had projected for patients who qualify.

 speaker